benignware/schedulable/README.md

 end
 ```

-Then you can simply declare your occurrences with the acts_as_schedule-method like this:
+Declare occurrence-model with the acts_as_schedule-method like this:
 ```
 # app/models/event.rb
 class Event < ActiveRecord::Base
-  acts_as_schedulable occurrences: :event_occurrences
+  acts_as_schedulable :schedule, occurrences: :event_occurrences
 end
 ```

-This will add a has_many-association with the name 'event_occurences' to your event-model.
+This will add a `event_occurrences`-association to the model as well as `remaining_event_occurrences` and `previous_event_occurrences`-associations.

-Instances of remaining occurrences are built when the schedule is saved.
+Instances of remaining occurrences are persisted when the parent-model is saved.

 If the schedule has changed, the occurrences will be rebuilt if dates have also changed.
 Otherwise the time of the occurrence record will be adjusted to the new time.

-As in real life, previous occurrences will always stay untouched.
+Previous occurrences stay untouched.

-#### Terminating and non-terminating events
+### Terminating and non-terminating events
 An event is terminating if an until- or count-attribute has been specified.
 Since non-terminating events have infinite occurrences, we cannot build all occurrences at once ;-)
 So we need to limit the number of occurrences in the database.